1854 – Persons of Scottish descent began to meet together in private homes in order to worship in the Church of Scotland format familiar to them.

 1907 – The congregation numbered 600 people.
 The original wooden building was torn down and replaced by the present brick sanctuary in order to accommodate the larger congregation.
 The present sanctuary was dedicated on September 8, 1907.
 The cost of the new building was $30,399.

-- 2 items were saved from the original wooden structure; the circular stained glass window high on the west wall; and the wooden clock to the right of the pulpit.
-The window contains the words “He is not here; He is risen as he said” is dedicated to Sheriff George Davidson.
+Two items were saved from the original wooden structure: the circular stained glass window, high on the west wall, and the wooden clock to the right of the pulpit.
+The window, which contains the words “He is not here; He is risen as he said,” is dedicated to Sheriff George Davidson.
 The Clock is dedicated to Sheriff Davidson and Mrs. Davidson.

-- In 2014 St. Andrew’s will celebrate its 160th Anniversary with thanks and praise to God.
+2014 – St. Andrew’s celebrated its 160th Anniversary with thanks and praise to God.